ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-completion.md

 # Language Model Completion

+We provide `Language Model Completion` action to let the language model complete your prompt.

 ## Usage

-We provide `Language Model Completion` action to let the language model complete your prompt.
+* Add a `Language Model Completion` action to your agent.

+* Configure the action with specifications and parameters.

 ### Specification